chance2021/lab24-helm-deployment/README.md

 ## 8. Verify end-to-end deployment

-1. Make a simple change under `apps/my-service` (for example, edit `apps/my-service/app/index.html` so the page text clearly differs) and push it to your fork's `main` branch.
+1. Make a simple change under `apps/my-service/app/` (for example, edit `apps/my-service/app/index.html` so the page text clearly differs) and push it to your fork's `main` branch.
+The sensor only fires when files in this path change.
 2. Watch the workflow that the GitHub push triggers and ensure the new image tag reaches GHCR:
    ```bash
    argo -n cicd list